Website icon Xpert.Digital

 Up to 250 employees and either an annual turnover of up to 50 million euros or an annual balance sheet total of up to 43 million euros.

-The term “middle class” is more of a socioeconomic concept and less strictly defined.
+The term "Mittelstand" (middle class) is more of a socio-economic concept and less strictly defined.

-Traditionally, medium-sized companies include family-run companies that often have strong local or regional roots, regardless of their size in the traditional sense.
+Traditionally, the Mittelstand (SME sector) comprises family-run businesses that often have strong local or regional roots, regardless of their size in the classical sense.

-Medium-sized companies are often associated with certain qualitative characteristics, such as a long-term orientation, a high level of personal responsibility on the part of the owners and a strong connection to employees and location.
+Medium-sized businesses are often associated with certain qualitative characteristics, such as a long-term orientation, high personal responsibility of the owners, and a strong connection to employees and location.

 🔧🤝 SMEs and medium-sized businesses

-While SME is based on formal, quantitative criteria, the term medium-sized business tends to be a broader, more qualitative description of the corporate world.
-A company can therefore be an SME without necessarily being a typical medium-sized company, and vice versa.
+While SMEs are based on formal, quantitative criteria, the term "Mittelstand" (medium-sized businesses) tends to be a broader, more qualitative description of the business world.
+A company can therefore be an SME without necessarily being a typical Mittelstand company, and vice versa.

 📣 Similar topics

-• 🤝 The middle class: A socio-economic view
+• 🤝 The middle class: A socio-economic perspective

-• 🌐 Medium-sized companies: Local roots and family management
+• 🌐 Medium-sized businesses: Local roots and family management

 • 📚 Qualitative aspects and traditional values of medium-sized businesses

-• 💼 Formal criteria of SMEs and the broader concept of medium-sized businesses
+• 💼 Formal criteria for SMEs and the broader concept of medium-sized businesses

-• ⚖️ Classification of companies: SME criteria and medium-sized business concepts
+• ⚖️ Classification of companies: SME criteria and concepts for medium-sized businesses

 We are there for you - advice - planning - implementation - project management